Best comedy podcasts: audio fun that will have you in stitches

 UPDATE:Our best comedy podcast list has hit 18, with lots of great comedy shows to choose from.
 Whether you are into funny interviews, rude readings or just some good ol' stand-up - these are for you.

-We have some top suggestions for you.
-Want a simple funny pod?
+We have some top suggestions for you below.
+Want long, rambling funny stories?
 We have those.
-There are podcasts about the craft of stand-up comedy.
+Want simple comedy and quickfire jokes?
+They're here too.
+There are even podcasts about the craft of stand-up comedy.
 And hilarious interviews with some of the funniest people in the world.

-Think we've left one of the best comedy podcasts out?
-Let us know in the box at the bottom.
-And upvote your favourite.
+If you think we've left one of the best comedy podcasts out, then let us know in the box below.
+And upvote your favourites.